Compare other products

-What are the best no-fee bank accounts?
+What's the best no-fee bank account?

 Macquarie Transaction Account

-- This account was a Finder Awards winner in 2022 and 2023
+- This account was the Finder Awards winner for 2024 and 2025.

 If you have a bank account with a $5 monthly account keeping fee, that's $60 a year gone to fees.
 And if you're charged $2.50 each time you withdraw cash, and you visit an ATM just once a week, you can say goodbye to another $130 a year.
 Adding foreign transaction fees and overseas ATM fees to the mix, you could easily be wasting over well over $200 a year on fees.

-- Additional card fee: If you request an additional extra debit card on top of the free card that's included.
+- Additional card fee: If you request an additional debit card on top of the free card that's included.
 This could be $20-$50.

 - BPAY error correction fee.
 If you make a mistake on a BPAY payment, you can amend the details of the transaction for a fee.
 This can be $20-$35.

 - Bank@Post.
-If you do some of your banking at an Australia Post, you might need to pay a fee to withdraw cash from your account (but deposits are free).
+If you do some of your banking at Australia Post, you might need to pay a fee to withdraw cash from your account (but deposits are free).

 - Bank cheque.
 Not many people use these anymore, but if you do there can be a fee of around $10.